Piqueti

-Piqueti Djassi Brito Silva (born 12 February 1993), knowly simply as Piqueti, is a Bissau-Guinean professional footballer who plays for Saudi club Tuwaiq and the Guinea-Bissau national team as a right winger.
+Piqueti Djassi Brito Silva (born 12 February 1993), knowly simply as Piqueti, is a Bissau-Guinean professional footballer who plays for the Guinea-Bissau national team as a right winger.

 Club career

 Born in Bissau, Piqueti signed for S.C.
 Braga in 2011 for his last year as a junior.
 He went on to spend several seasons with the reserves in the Segunda Liga, making his debut in the competition on 22 August 2012 by coming on as a second-half substitute in a 1–0 away loss against C.F.
 Belenenses.

 Piqueti first appeared in the Primeira Liga with the first team on 14 March 2014, playing two minutes of the 1–1 away draw with Académica de Coimbra.
 Again from the bench, on 5 April, he scored his first goal competitive goal for them, contributing to a 2–0 victory at S.C.
 Olhanense.

 Late into the 2015 winter transfer window, Piqueti was loaned to fellow league club Gil Vicente FC, featuring rarely in a relegation-ending campaign.
 On 30 May 2017, he signed with C.S.
 Marítimo also of the top division, who in turn loaned him to second-tier Académica.

 On 26 February 2019, Piqueti joined Prince Mohammad bin Salman League's Al-Shoulla FC from Italian amateurs S.S.D.
 Varese Calcio.

 On 29 August 2023, Piqueti joined Najran.

 On 14 July 2024, Piqueti joined Tuwaiq.